 Employer Notification of Health Insurance Marketplaces

-Starting on October 1, 2013, employers will be required to notify employees of the availability of the Health Insurance Marketplace.
+Under the Affordable Care Act, employers of every size are required to notify employees of the availability of the Health Insurance Marketplace.

 The Marketplace will provide individuals and employees of small businesses access to the purchase of health insurance coverage.
 The online portal will allow consumers and employers to find and compare different health insurance options.
 Open enrollment begins October 1, and a provision of the ACA creates a new Fair Labor Standards Act (FLSA) requiring employers to notify their employees of coverage options.